 How to Observe National Freedom Day?

 Many cities these days host festivals and celebrations.
 Others reflect and praise the wishes of the United States, in addition to the respect that the American people enjoy.
 For many years, the tradition was officially marked by a wreath-laying ceremony at the Liberty Bell.
 There are many ways to participate in observing this day.
 Some important are below:

 - You can read or watch a documentary about the 13th Amendment.

 - Join a forum or lecture to discuss the 13th Amendment and its implications, then now.

 - Visit and see any art galleries or museums inspired by the 13th Amendment then think about this.

 - Read the 13th Amendment in its entirety.

-You can also post on the social media platforms by using this hashtag #NationalFreedomDay.
+You can also post on social media platforms by using the hashtag #NationalFreedomDay.